VRViewportPose/VRViewportPose/README.md

 ## 1. <span id="1"> Data Collection </span>

-We conducted an IRB-approved data collection of the viewport pose.
+We conducted an IRB-approved data collection of the viewport pose in 3 VR games and across 3 different types of VR user interfaces, with over 5.5 hours of user data in total.

 ### A. Stimuli